 Exponential Functions-

-The exponential function of with base is denoted as
+The exponential function of

 Graphs of Exponential Functions-